RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

 2. Object oriented versions of Rexx could well follow the Classic Rexx paradigm and extend over it (i.e., duplicating classic rexx BIFs as the corresponding class BIMs, etc).

 (/jmb)

+## Rationale for Executor

+[Executor](https://github.com/jlfaucher/executor) is an extension of ooRexx 4.2.

+### Goals

+#### Functional

+- RexxText supports the same methods as String, with grapheme indexes and canonical equivalence.
+- The BIFs delegate to RexxText when a String instance is not compatible with a byte string.
+- The parse instruction supports RexxText.

+#### Architecture

+- The existing String class is kept unchanged, its methods are byte-oriented.
+- The prototype adds a layer of services working at grapheme level, provided by the RexxText class.
+- The RexxText class works on the bytes managed by the String class.
+- String instances are immutable, the same for RexxText instances.
+- No automatic conversion to Unicode by the interpreter.
+- The strings crossing the I/O barriers are kept unchanged.
+- Supported encodings : byte, UTF-8, UTF-16, UTF-32.

+### Bytes versus graphemes

+A String instance is linked to a RexxText instance, which itself is linked to this String instance:

+        a String
+         ▲  text --------> a RexxText
+         │                     indexer (anEncoding)
+         │                          codepoints (sequential access)
+         │                          graphemes  (direct access)
+         +-<---------------------<- string

+The ooRexx programmer has the choice :
+- working with String at byte level
+- working with RexxText at grapheme level.
+- the same instance of String is used in both cases.

+Working at byte level:

+        myString=                       -- 'où as tu été ?' myString~length=                -- 18

+                                        -- 1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18
+        myString                        -- 6F C3 B9 20 61 73 20 74 75 20 65 CC 81 74 C3 A9 20 3F
+                                        -- o. ù....  . a. s.  . t. u.  . e. acute t. é....  . ?.

+Working at grapheme level:

+        myText  =                       -- T'où as tu été ?'
+        myText~length=                  -- 14

+                                        -- 1  2     3  4  5  6  7  8  9  10       11 12    13 14
+        myText                          -- 6F C3B9  20 61 73 20 74 75 20 65 CC81  74 C3A9  20 3F
+                                        -- o. ù...   . a. s.  . t. u.  . e. acut  t. é...   . ?.

+The Unicode scalars (codepoints) are available with
+- aText~c2u which returns a String instance "U+xxxx U+xxxx ..."
+(4 to 6 hex digits per codepoint)
+- aText~codepoints which returns a codepoint supplier.
+A codepoint is an integer.

+The Unicode graphemes are available with
+- aText~c2g which returns a String instance with the same hex digits as c2x, but with a space between graphemes.
+- aText~graphemes returns a grapheme supplier.
+A grapheme is a RexxText instance.

+### Compatibility

+There is no reason to break the compatibility with the String instances:
+- c2x is available, the hex digits show the bytes of the string encoding (yes, not hidden), spaces are used to separate the codepoints (easy to read and analyze, in particular when encoding errors).
+- x2c, d2c are available on a RexxText instance.
+Forwards to the String instance, the result is a RexxText instance with default encoding.
+- c2d is available.
+Forwards to the String class, the result is a String instance.
+- The bit methods are available.
+Forwards to the String instance, the result is a String instance.

+The `xrange` BIF is available for Unicode.
+If the default encoding is a Unicode encoding then it supports the whole Unicode characters.
+Otherwise forwards to the legacy implementation (byte 00..FF).

+### Escape characters

+If a string must be built using Unicode scalars then use the notation already adopted by other languages:

+        \u{Unicode name}    Character name in the Unicode database
+        \U{Unicode name}    same as \u
+        \u{X..X}            Unicode character denoted by 1-8 hex digits.
+The first character must be a digit 0..9 ('u' lowercase)
+        \U{X..X}            same as \u
+        \uXXXX              Unicode character denoted by 4 hex digits ('u' lowercase)
+        \UXXXXXXXX          Unicode character denoted by 8 hex digits ('U' uppercase)
+        \xXX                1 byte denoted by 2 hex digits ('x' lowercase)
+        \XXXXX              2 bytes denoted by 4 hex digits ('X' uppercase)

+These escape characters must be explictely unescaped by calling ~unescape (so it's done at run-time, not at parse-time).
+Other languages support escape characters at parse-time.
+Cannot be applied to legacy strings because that will break compatibility.
+To study...

+### BIFs

+The BIFs are routed either towards String or towards RexxText, in function of the compatibility of the arguments with String:

+        BIF(str1, str2, ..., strN)

+if at least one str argument is not compatible with String then the BIF is routed towards the RexxText class.

+Illustration of the impact of the string's encoding on the BIFs:

+        -- The default encoding is UTF-8
+        -- (i.e a string without explicit encoding is seen as an UTF-8 string)

+        -- UTF-8 encoding

+        "Noel"~isCompatibleWithByteString=              -- 1
+        length("Noel")=                                 -- 4 because "Noel"~length = 4
+        "Noël"~isCompatibleWithByteString=              -- 0
+        length("Noël")=                                 -- 4 because "Noël"~text~length = 4
+        "Noël"~length=                                  -- 5 because String remains byte-oriented, not impacted by the default encoding

+        -- UTF-16BE encoding
+        s = "0041004200430044"x
+        s=                                              -- '[00]A[00]B[00]C[00]D'
+        s~isCompatibleWithByteString=                   -- 1
+        s~description=                                  -- 'UTF-8 ASCII (8 bytes)'
+        length(s)=                                      -- 8 because encoding UTF-8 ASCII is compatible with String
+        s~encoding = "UTF16"
+        s~isCompatibleWithByteString=                   -- 0
+        s~description=                                  -- 'UTF-16BE (8 bytes)'
+        s~length=                                       -- 8 because String is always byte-oriented (ignores the encoding) length(s)=                                      -- 4 because forwards to Text (encoding UTF-16BE is not compatible with String) s~text~utf8=                                    -- T'ABCD'

+        -- UTF-32 encoding
+        s = "0000004100000042"x
+        s=                                              -- '[000000]A[000000]B'
+        s~isCompatibleWithByteString=                   -- 1
+        s~description=                                  -- 'UTF-8 ASCII (8 bytes)'
+        length(s)=                                      -- 8 because encoding UTF-8 ASCII is compatible with String
+        s~encoding = "UTF32"
+        s~isCompatibleWithByteString=                   -- 0
+        s~description=                                  -- 'UTF-32BE (8 bytes)'
+        s~length=                                       -- 8 because String is always byte-oriented (ignores the encoding) length(s)=                                      -- 2 because forwards to Text (encoding UTF-32 is not compatible with String) s~text~utf8=                                    -- T'AB'